tamediadigital/hiring-challenges/social-feed-challenge/README.md

 This should be a quick little task, but our news sites are kinda important to us, so make sure your implementation is as robust as it is readable.

+**Please do not invest more than 5 to 8 hours.** If you can't complete the task within that timeframe, document where you got stuck, so we can use it as a basis for discussion for your next interview.

 ## Evaluation criterias

 What we look for: